trippleflux/nxscripts/nxmydb/trunk/readme.txt

-  Pool_Minimum    - Minimum number of sustained connections (must be greater than zero) Pool_Average    - Average number of sustained connections (usually slightly more than minimum) Pool_Maximum    - Maximum number of sustained connections (usually double the average) Pool_Expiration - Seconds until a connection expires (usually less than MySQL's interactive_timeout) Pool_Timeout    - Seconds to wait for a connection to become available
+  Pool_Minimum    - Minimum number of sustained connections (must be greater than zero) Pool_Average    - Average number of sustained connections (usually slightly more than minimum) Pool_Maximum    - Maximum number of sustained connections (usually double the average) Pool_Expiration - Seconds until a connection expires (less than MySQL's interactive_timeout) Pool_Timeout    - Seconds to wait for a connection to become available

   ############################################################
   # yaSSL Cipher Suites                                      #
   ############################################################

-  MySQL's official binaries are built using the yaSSL library.
+  MySQL's official Windows binaries are built using the yaSSL library.

   -------------------------------------------------------------------------------
    Cipher Name                |  Protocols  | Key Xchg | Auth | Encryption | Mac